SanderRonde/master-thesis/metrics/per-component.md

 -   Structural dependency - The number of import statements
 -   Cyclomatic complexicity - Number of branches
 -   Lines of code
--   Halstead complexity
+-   Maintainability

+## Does not apply

 -   Completeness - How well it fulfills its purpose

-## Does not apply

 -   Consistency - Time taken for a full update

 ## Different between design libraries